Disclosure: City of Andover sponsored this post. However, all opinions and photographs are my own.

 The young performers delivered a show-stopping performance that entertained while educating kids.
 Afterward, kids jumped up to burn off energy at three family-friendly stations nearby: hay maze, water balloons, and pedal cars.

 I took a break from the activity to grab lunch at the food court where there were many choices for street food fare.
-I walked by a barbecue food truck and a grilled hamburger station but ultimately decided to order a “tacone” from
+I walked by a barbecue food truck and a grilled hamburger station but ultimately decided to order a “tacone” from The Twisted Kitchen food truck.

 I knew just the place to sit down and enjoy my meal.
 The beer garden.
 Set up on Central Park Lodge’s patio within viewing distance of the concert stage, it was the ideal setting to people watch and listen to the band’s perform soundcheck.